vacp2p/rfc/specs/waku/v2/waku-rln-relay.md

 In order to publish at a given `epoch`, the publishing peer proceeds based on the regular relay protocol.
 However, in order to protect against spamming, each PubSub message must carry a `proofBundle`.
 At a high level, the `proofBundle` is a zero-knowledge proof (TODO: to clarify what a zero-knowledge proof means) signifying that the publishing peer is a  registered member, and she has not exceeded the messaging rate at the given `epoch`.

 The `proofBundle` is embedded inside the `data` field of the PubSub message, which, in the `relay` protocol, corresponds to the `WakuMessage`.
-More details on the `proofBundle`'s message fields are provided under the ProtoBuf section.
+More details on the `proofBundle`'s message fields are provided under the Protobuf section.

 The proof generation relies on the knowledge of `sk` and `authPath` (that is why they should be permanently and privately stored by the owning peer).
-Further inputs to the proof generation are `epoch` and `payload||contentTopic`  where `payload` and `contentTopic` come from the `WakuMessage` (TODO: the inputs of the proof generation may change).
+Further inputs to the proof generation are `root`, `epoch` and `payload||contentTopic`  where `payload` and `contentTopic` come from the `WakuMessage` (TODO: the inputs of the proof generation may change).
 The proof generation results in the following data items which are included as part of the `ProofBundle`:
 1. `shareX`
 2. `shareY`
 3. `internalNullifier`